-Instruct students to take out the homework from the previous lesson: Find two potential sources and evaluate the arguments in the sources by using the Evidence-Based Arguments Checklist.
-Include detailed comments and textual evidence to support your choices in the comments section of the Evidence-Based Arguments Checklist for each potential source.
+Instruct students to talk in pairs and discuss the homework from the previous lesson.
+(Find two potential sources and evaluate the arguments in the sources by using the Evidence-Based Arguments Checklist.
+Include detailed comments and textual evidence to support your choices in the comments section of the Evidence-Based Arguments Checklist for each potential source.)
+Instruct students to discuss how the checklist deepened their understanding of the argument within one of their sources.